IkarosKappler/tswebpack/README.md

 ### Create the webpack config
 Create the file `webpack.config.js`.
-Note that this webpack config is a bit dynamic as is reacts on the `env` settings (`development` or `production`).
-We use this switch to emit different builds for the dev environment (non-minified, larger file size) and the production environment (minified, small file size).
+Note that the webpack config in this repo is a bit dynamic as is handles the `env` setting (`development` or `production`).
+We use this switch to emit two different builds: one for the dev environment (non-minified, larger file size) and one for the production environment (minified, small file size).

 ```js
 const path = require('path');
 const TerserPlugin = require("terser-webpack-plugin");